eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner.md

 |10|	104|	1	|2, 6|	1, 4	|2021-01-11 18:34:49|

 **Table 3 :** ```runner_orders```

+After each orders are received through the system - they are assigned to a runner - however not all orders are fully completed and can be cancelled by the restaurant or the customer.

 |order_id|	runner_id	|pickup_time|	distance	|duration|	cancellation|
 |---|---|---|---|---|---|
 |1|	1	|2021-01-01 18:15:34|	20km|	32 minutes	 | |